blue-ocean-travella/hratx41-travello/readme.md

 - Data flow between each component, server and database
   * Ensuring that the team fully understand the data stucktures we will be working with.
   * Ensuring each team member knows the flow of data and how each component will interact with the data.
-  * Ensuring each team member understand when data will be store in state or in the database
+  * Ensuring each team member understand when data will be store in state or in the database.
   * We did whiteboard session with the whole team talking and drawing out the flow of data.
-  * Team members worked in pairs and groups to ensure everyne is interacting with the data correctly
+  * Team members worked in pairs and groups to ensure everyne is interacting with the data correctly.

 - Using Google API to scrape data from Google
   * Why